Authenticate your applications

 > Use this file to discover all available pages before exploring further.

-# Authenticate your client applications
+# Authenticate your applications

 ## Prerequisites